lfrati/stegaplots/README.md

 Why not use [steganography](https://en.wikipedia.org/wiki/Steganography) to store all the data you want *INSIDE* the plot?

+# Usage
+There are only 2 key functions needed to use stegaplots:
+- `from stegaplots import savefig_metadata` : python function that can take a matplotlib, some metadata and store it into a png
+- `stega` : command-line utility to extract information from a single plot or folder of plots.
+Let's see how they work with an example.

 # Example
 ## Step 1: make plot + store data